fqhank/fengqianhan.github.io/_pages/about.md

 🔎 My research concerntrates on **Computer Vision**, **Semi-supervised Learning** and **Weakly-supervised Learning** as well as their applications on downstream tasks, and **Medical Artificial Intelligence**.
 I have pubilshed several papers on international academic coferences including CVPR, AAAI and IJCAI, which can be accessed in my [publication list](https://fqhank.github.io/fengqianhan.github.io//publications/).

 🙌 **I am now looking forward to an oversea Ph.D opportunity, and is expected to be enrolled in the fall of 2025.**

 📝 **What's New:
-      I Have just won the 🏆CHINA NATIONAL SCHOLARSHIP(国家奖学金)!
+      @ I Have Just Won the 🏆CHINA NATIONAL SCHOLARSHIP(国家奖学金)!
+Cheers!
-      I have retired from the position of the vice president of the student union, and become the student counselor of Ph.D student of class 2024.**
+      @ I have retired from the position of the vice president of the student union, and become the student counselor of Ph.D student of class 2024.**

 ## Educational Experience
 ⭐ Msc Student &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Peking University 北京大学, Beijing, China &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2022.9-present